Why does it have to be so hard? It wasn’t supposed to be this way. If only we could have more calm, harmony, and joy in the house.

-Maybe your child has trouble expressing feelings due to anxiety, depression, anger management, executive functioning difficulty, behavioral issues or oppositionality.
+Does your child have trouble expressing feelings due to anxiety, depression, anger management, executive functioning difficulty, behavioral issues or oppositionality?

 Behavioral or Emotional Problems